ManifoldScholar/manifold-docusaurus/docs/administering/configuring/properties.md

 ---
-id: general_settings
+id: properties
-title: General Settings
+title: Properties
-sidebar_label: General Settings
+sidebar_label: Properties
 ---

 :::location
-The fields discussed in this section can be accessed from the Manifold backend by selecting **Settings** from the main menu and then **General** in the submenu.
+The fields discussed in this section can be accessed from the Manifold backend by selecting **Settings** from the main menu and then **Properties** in the submenu.

 Only users logged in with **Admin** credentials can access this view.
 :::